On Borel subalgebras of quantum groups: Abstract

 For a quantum group, we study those right coideal subalgebras, for which all irreducible representations are one-dimensional.
 If a right coideal subalgebra is maximal with this property, then we call it a \emph{Borel subalgebra}.

-Besides the positive part of the quantum group and its reflections, we find new unfamiliar Borel subalgebras, for example ones containing copies of the quantum Weyl algebra.
+Besides the positive part of the quantum group and its reflections, we find new unfamiliar Borel subalgebras, for example, ones containing copies of the quantum Weyl algebra.
 Given a Borel subalgebra, we study its induced (Verma-)modules and prove among others that they have all irreducible finite-dimensional modules as quotients.
-We then give structural results using the graded algebra, which in particular leads to a conjectural formula for all triangular Borel subalgebras, which we partly prove.
+We give two structural conjectures involving the associated graded right coideal subalgebra, which we prove in certain cases.
+In particular, they predict the shape of all triangular Borel subalgebras.
 As examples, we determine all Borel subalgebras of $U_q(\sl_2)$ and $U_q(\sl_3)$ and discuss the induced modules.